CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 3 - Moons.md

 \dot\Omega = K\cos(i)\tag{36}
 ```
 where $i$ is the inclination (with respect to the equator) of the orbit of the satellite.\
-Note that nodal precession is always in the direction opposite to the orbit, and therefore also called the *node regression*.
+Note that nodal precession is always in the direction opposite to the orbit.

 The apsidal recession rate is given as:
 ```math
 \dot\omega = K\left(\frac{5}{2}\sin^2(i)-2\right)\tag{37}
 ```
-Note that if $0\degree \leq i \leq 63.4\degree$ or $116.6\degree \leq i \leq 180\degree$, then the precession of the apses are in the direction of the orbit, and therefore apsidal precession is also called the *periapsis advance*.
+Note that if $0\degree \leq i \leq 63.4\degree$ or $116.6\degree \leq i \leq 180\degree$, then the precession of the apses are in the direction of the orbit.